Mbo7682/nova-checker/README.md

 4. The predicted NOVA category and explanation appear below the button.

 ## Notes
-- The app runs entirely in the browser and stores no data on the server.
+- The OpenAI request is proxied through a Netlify serverless function; the API key is never exposed to the browser.
 - A network connection and valid OpenAI API key are required.